joshenders/bcv/README.md

-# BCV: Busca y captura el virus
+# BCV: Busca y captura el virus (Search and arrest the virus)

-_GPS tracking of healthcare workers for automated contact-tracing_
+_A tool for GPS tracking of healthcare workers so as to empower and automated epidemiological contact-tracing_

 ## Overview